secretstartups/handbook/content/handbook/finance/expenses.md

 #### Repairs to company issued equipment

 - If you need to replace a battery or something small that does not affect the productivity or speed of the device, please go ahead and get that small item replaced and expensed.
-- The category to use in Navan is 'Tools and Materials'.
+- The category to use in Navan is 'Office Supplies'.
 - Please get approval from your Manager if your equipment appears to be damaged, defective, or in need of repair
 - Business Operations can advise on next steps to ensure you have the proper equipment to work.
 - For loaner laptops: Do not hesitate when expensing a loaner laptop while your primary laptop is being repaired.